Polynesian (custom car): History

 Stewart bought the car in 1950.
 After customizing was complete, he used it as a daily driver for several years before selling it to John Zagray.
 Zagray made some modifications of his own.
 Some time later, the car disappeared.

 It resurfaced in 1971, when the owner of the Red Lacquer Room body and restoration shop, Gene Blackford, found the car in a barn near Robertsville, Ohio, where sixth owner Warren Wise had stored it.
 Blackford, who had first seen the car in its original custom form at age 12, paid Wise $1000 for what was left and put it in storage for thirty-three more years.
 In 2004, he and six friends began a complete restoration to the Valley Custom standard, a process which took nine months.

 The newly-restored Polynesian won the Preservation Award at the 2006 Detroit Autorama.

 Blackford gave the engine a rebuild in 2006, and rebuilt the transmission in 2007.

 Polynesian went on display at the Peterson Car Museum from 2006 to 2010.

+Polynesian is currently owned by Ohio car collector Myron Vernis.